By Cynthia Chung

 Li Delun is the father of classical music in China.
 In 1946 he took an assortment of donated musical instruments to the city of Yan’an and became the founder, instructor and conductor of China’s first professional symphony orchestra.
 In 1953 he went to Moscow to further his studies under the celebrated conductor Nikolai Anosov.
 He returned to China in 1957 after graduating from the Moscow Conservatory and became the conductor of the China Central Philharmonic Orchestra.

-What is interesting about Li Delun, besides the fact that he started the first orchestra in China is that he managed to survive the Cultural Revolution for one, many artists were imprisoned, tortured and executed during this time.
-But what is more important, is that towards the end of the Cultural Revolution despite the very strict ban on classical music, Maestro Li bravely presented Beethoven’s 5th Symphony in a concert commemorating the 150th anniversary of Beethoven’s death.
-The event was so powerful that it broke the ban on public performances of Western music and drew worldwide attention signaling the re-emergence of classical music in China.
+Towards the end of the Cultural Revolution despite the strict ban on classical music, Maestro Li bravely presented Beethoven’s 5th Symphony in a concert commemorating the 150th anniversary of Beethoven’s death.
+The event was so powerful that it broke the ban on public performances of Western classical music and drew worldwide attention signaling the re-emergence of classical music in China.
 To quote Maestro Li, “People need this product of the West to liberate their cultural thinking from 2,000 years of feudalism.”

 Who says classical music cannot be political?
 That is, can’t be an efficient intervention into politics when it has hit a wall in terms of solutions.